top of page

 By the same logic, Interesting Times is the less successful of the three for me, since each part of its cover – the byline box, the title box and the illustration all have about equal weight and a similar feel, so the cover feels very unachored.
 The eye drifts listlessly axross it, not snagging on any big 'hook'.

-As it turned out this final change in Gollancz's approach to design was going to extend across only four new books, since as I've mentioned Pratchett moved hardback publisher after the publication of Jingo.
-However, in addition to these last four new books coming out in the new style, Gollancz also reissued a lot of the older books in this look too.
+As it turned out this final change in Gollancz's approach to design was going to extend across only four new books, since Pratchett moved hardback publisher after the publication of Jingo.
+However, in addition to these last four new books coming out in the new style, Gollancz also reissued the older books in this look.

 Gollancz called these ‘collectors’ editions’, a hint that Pratchett was beginning to be seen as more than popular in a flash-in-the-pan way but actually earning real regard.